otherjonvb/swift/doc/source/overview_auth.rst

 ============   ==============================================================
 Access Level   Description
 ============   ==============================================================
-read-only      These identities can read *everything* (except privileged
+list-containers These identities can perform a GET or HEAD on the account
-               headers) in the account.
+                itself, in order to get a list of containers.
+These responses contain all the usual (unprivileged) account metadata, as well as the list of containers.
+No permissions are granted on any containers or objects.
+(To grant certain permissions on certain containers, it may be useful to combine the use of container ACLs.) read-only      These identities can read *everything* (except privileged headers) in the account.
 Specifically, a user with read-only account access can get a list of containers in the account,